-Last Updated on 46 minutes ago by TodayWhy Editorial
+Last Updated on 1 week ago by TodayWhy Editorial

 The short version: Two tranches of the US government’s most significant UFO declassification in history are done.
-UFO Files Tranche 3 is in development and expected to arrive in mid-June 2026.
+UAP Files Tranche 3 is in development and expected to arrive in mid-June 2026.
 Insiders say it will focus on underwater UAP encounters — a category that Tranche 2 already began teasing.
 But even as public excitement builds, Republican lawmakers who pushed hardest for transparency are saying the government still isn’t telling the whole story.
 Here’s everything you need to know.

 1. What Is PURSUE and Why Does It Matter?